Cabidge/flashpack/README.md

 # Flashpack - A Flash Card Desktop App

-Flashpack is a passion project born out of the desire to create a studying tool that not only encompasses traditional flashcards, but also caters to the unique challenges of math-based questions.
+Flashpack is a project that set out to create a studying tool that not only encompasses traditional flashcards, but also caters to the unique challenges of math-based questions.

 ## Features